-- All systems need skin in the game to drive evolutionary pressure
+- All systems need this attribute to drive evolutionary pressure

 - Modern software practices and management systems have reversed the trend and put skin back in the game

-- On-call engineering is the quintessential engineering practice to put skin back in the game and balance the upside with the downside.
+- On-call engineering is the engineering practice to put skin in the game and balance the upside with the downside.

-In science, the test of all knowledge is the experiment.
+In his famous lectures on physics, Richard Feynman explains that the test of all knowledge in science is the experiment.
 This is the sole source of scientific truth.
 But where does the knowledge to experiment on come from?
 In physics, the thinking process is so difficult that there is a division of labor – theoretical physicists dream up new ideas, and experimental physicists design the experiments to test them.